isomerpages/moe-asrjc/_joining-asrjc/Joint Admissions Exercise.md

 mathematics course.
 The test for H2 Further Mathematics <u>5 Feb Thursday 10:30a.m. at LT4</u>.</p>
 <p><strong>H2 Art</strong>
 </p>
-<p>The test for H2 Art is 5 Feb Thursday 7:30a.m. at the Art Studio.
-Students
+<p>The test for H2 Art is <u>5 Feb Thursday 7:30a.m. at the Art Studio</u>.
-are advised to bring their own drawing and painting materials for the test and bring along their portfolio at the same time.
+Students are advised to bring their own drawing and painting materials for the test and bring along their portfolio at the same time.
 The interview will be conducted on the same session.</p>